-- (a) All applications for a Dust Control Operating Permit shall include a Dust Mitigation Plan with appropriate Control Measures for every Construction Activity to be conducted.
-Other Control Measures that are at least as effective as approved Control Measures may be implemented with the approval of the Control Officer. - (b) The application shall include a detailed supplement to the Dust Mitigation Plan for a Construction project 10 acres or more in area, Trenching activities one mile or greater in length, or structure demolition using implosive or explosive blasting techniques.
-A Permit for Temporary Commercial Activities is exempt from this requirement. - (1) The supplement shall be a written report and, at minimum, detail the project description, the area and schedule of the phases of land disturbance, the Control Measures, the contingency measures to be used for all Construction Activities, and a statement of the authority and training of personnel who will ensure compliance on-site. - (2) The supplement shall be signed by the Responsible Official. - (c) An appropriate supplemental form shall be included with the application if the project includes explosive blasting. - (d) The application shall identify the highest particulate Emission potential (PEP) for the total project area, identified from the Particulate Emission Potential Maps provided in Appendix 2 to this section.
-The PEP identified for the project shall be used to determine the BMPs for the Dust Mitigation Plan. - (e) The application shall be signed by the Responsible Official. - (f) The application, Dust Mitigation Plan, and related maps and forms shall become part of the Permit.
+(a) All applications for a DCOP shall include a dust mitigation plan with appropriate control measures for every construction activity to be

+- conducted.
+Other control measures that are at least as effective as approved control measures may be implemented with the approval of the Control Officer. - (b) The application shall include a detailed supplement to the dust mitigation plan for a construction project 10 acres or greater in area, trenching activities 1 mile or greater in length, or structure demolition using implosive or explosive blasting techniques.
+A DCOP for temporary commercial activities is exempt from this requirement. - (1) The supplement shall be a written report and, at minimum, detail the project description, the area and schedule of the phases of land disturbance, the control measures, the contingency measures to be used for all construction activities, and a statement of the authority and training of personnel who will ensure compliance on-site. - (2) The supplement shall be signed by the Responsible Official. - (c) An appropriate supplemental form shall be included with the application if the project includes explosive blasting. - (d) The application shall identify the highest PEP for the total project area, identified from the maps in Figures 2 and 3.
+The PEP identified for the project shall be used to determine the BMPs for the dust mitigation plan. - (e) The application shall be signed by the Responsible Official. - (f) The application, dust mitigation plan, and related maps and forms shall become part of the DCOP.